 Administer methylprednisolone at 7 mg/kg/d intravenously (not to exceed 1 g) for 3 days, followed by oral prednisone at 1 mg/kg/d (not to exceed 80 mg) for 3 weeks, and then oral prednisone at 2 mg/kg every other day (not to exceed 120 mg) for 3 months.
 This dose is decreased by 25% every 4 weeks until the patient stops taking prednisone.

 Administer cyclophosphamide either intravenously or orally.
 Intravenous therapy is initially administered at a dose of 0.5 g/m2, and the oral dose is 2 mg/kg.
 Both are adjusted according to a 2-week leukocyte nadir count (goal 3000-4000/µL).
 The maximum intravenous dose is 1 g/m2.
 Oral and intravenous cyclophosphamide appears to be equally efficacious.
-However, this remains an area of controversy, particularly in the case of Wegener granulomatosis, for which some advocate oral therapy.
+However, this remains an area of controversy, particularly in the case of granulomatosis with polyangiitis, for which some advocate oral therapy.
 The advantage to using the intravenous preparation is that the risk of cumulative toxicity is lower because a lower total dose is used.

 Another protocol, which has been used widely and with success in Europe, is the substitution of azathioprine for cyclophosphamide after a 3-month induction period.
 Azathioprine is administered at 2 mg/kg orally in a single daily dose.
 This is continued for 6-12 months.